wighawag/tutorial-hardhat-deploy/README.md

 ## Writing smart contracts

-While by default hardhat use `contracts` as the source folder, we prefers to change it to `src`.
+While by default hardhat uses `contracts` as the source folder, we prefer to change it to `src`.

-You thus need to edit your `hardhat.config.ts` file with the new config :
+You then need to edit your `hardhat.config.ts` file with the new config:

 ```typescript
 import {HardhatUserConfig} from 'hardhat/types';